sagarrajput/sagarrajput/README.md

 ### Hi there I'm Sagar Rajput 👋

-I am a Quality Analyst and test automation Enthusiast.
+I am a Quality Analyst and Test Automation Engineer.

 <!--
 **sagarrajput/sagarrajput** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.